Platforms & Apps

 Catalog Management

-To design a coordinated, customer-friendly system, your product catalog needs to be very flexible.
-While ordering-only systems may need merely a product name, SKU (product number), price, and weight, catalog-management systems can contain a great deal of information about a product.
+A coordinated, customer-friendly site needs a flexible product catalog system.
+While ordering-only systems may need merely a product name, SKU, price, and weight, catalog-management systems can contain a great deal of information about a product.
 Here’s an example of the fields used in ShopSite 6.0.

 Basic Information